Nitrogen Narcosis: Some Science

 In order to measure how attention wanes for different things, it is first determined at what point a person sees the flickering as a continuous light in the “normal state”.
 The person is then exposed to different things – e.g. higher ambient pressure – and repeats the test.
 The two values are compared.

-If constant light is already seen at a lower frequency, less brain activity is assumed than in the case of a fusion only at high frequencies.
+If constant light is perceived at a lower frequency, lower brain activity is assumed than if fusion occurs only at higher frequencies.

 Several studies have been carried out with CFFF tests.
 The frequency was evaluated here as a sign of attention.
 An attempt was therefore made to measure how attention increases or decreases during diving.